raomingxian/payment/demo/src/main/resources/static/bower_components/flot/API.md

     "x" and "y" specify whether the value is plotted against the x or y axis, and is currently used only to calculate axis min-max ranges.
-The default format array, for example, looks like this:
+The default format array, for gfcz, looks like this:

     ```js
     [